-Your ears and your hearing are surprisingly sensitive to change.
-Much like the way that your ears pop and plug whenever you go up or down hills, the smallest change in your body's stasis can cause your hearing and your ears to feel very different than they were previously.
+Your ears and your hearing are surprisingly sensitive to changes in you body, brain and environment.
+Much like the way that your ears pop and plug when you go up or down hills or travel in an aeroplane, changes in your body's stasis can cause your hearing and ears to feel different at certain times.

-Since anxiety is a complete body condition, it should be no surprise that anxiety also can affect your hearing.
+Since anxiety is a condition that affects the body as well as the mind, it should be no surprise that anxiety also can affect your hearing.
 But how?
-We'll explore that in this article.
+We'll explore that question in this article.

-Issues That Create Affected Hearing
+Issues That Affect Hearing

-- Tinnitus - Tinnitus is a chronic ringing of the ears that is more common as you age.
-Anxiety doesn't create tinnitus, but studies have shown that anxiety increases the "loudness" of the ringing, as well as the perception of it.
-In other words, it may be both louder, and anxiety may make you prone to noticing it more.
+- Tinnitus Tinnitus is a chronic ringing of the ears that becomes more common as you age.
+Anxiety doesn't create tinnitus, but research has shown that anxiety may increases the "loudness" of the ringing, or make you more prone to being distressed by loud ringing.
+Furthermore, being anxious might make you more sensitive to the sound, so you would be more prone to noticing it.

 How to Stop Hearing Problems From Anxiety